-My Miso Scallop Balls with Miso Mayo might not be a traditional part of a sushi platter but they certainly make a great addition.
+My Miso Scallop Onigiri with Miso Mayo might not be a wholly traditional part of a sushi platter but they certainly make a great addition.
 They’re crunchy, sweet and bursting with umami.
 Is there any food that isn’t improved by coating it in panko breadcrumbs and deep frying?!

 500g Cooked Sushi Rice

 2 Tbsp Miso Paste